Apple Says the Leaked iPhone Source Code is Outdated - Slashdot

 This code screenshot has a copyright date of 2016. http://www.theregister.co.uk/2... [theregister.co.uk]

-Much like your lies, Apple (Score:2)
+Much like your lies, Apple (Score:3)

 Apple claims to support their phones for five years after the last date of manufacture for the product - https://support.apple.com/en-u... [apple.com]